yujuem/12740project.github.io/README.md

 Sensors are devices that can convert non-electrical signals to electrical signals either directly or via a number of steps.
 The project can be devised using various sensors.
 The physical principles of the three kinds of sensors that can be used have been described below:

 - Thermoelectric- Thermoelectric sensors work on the principle of direct conversion of temperature differences to analog electrical voltage and vice versa in the thermocouple. example: Temperature Sensors

 - Piezoelectric- This effect is based on the measurement of changes in pressure, acceleration, strain or force due to vibration by converting them into electrical signals. example: Accelerometers

 - Photosensitive- Light sensors sometimes use a component called a photodiode to measure illuminance.
 When beams of light strike a photodiode, they have a tendency to knock electrons loose, causing an electric current to flow.
 The brighter the light, the stronger the electric current.
-The current can then be measured to return the illuminance of the light ex: Light Sensors
+The current can then be measured to return the illuminance of the light example: Light Sensors

 ### 2.1.2 Static and Dynamic Behavior

-**Signal Characteristics: **
+**Signal Characteristics:**

 - Frequency: For the project, the signal is not oscillating in terms of time.
 There is no change in output when the hand is not moved.
 Therefore, the frequency of the signal depends on the number of times the hand movements are detected at certain time.

 - Amplitude/Magnitude: Magnitude is the difference between the initial value and the measurement representing the hand presence.
-Amplitude is the maximum value of the magnitudes
+Amplitude is the maximum value of the magnitudes.

 **Sensor Characteristic - Static Behavior:**

 - Input: Changes due to the hand movement

 - Transfer Function: The relationship between the changes due to the input and the voltage output.
 The relationship can be linear or non-linear depending on the sensors.

 - Span: The range of input values are different for different sensors.
 It can be a binary range: No Change (0) to Change (1).
 It can be a dynamic range starting from the value representing the initial state to the value representing a change.

 - Accuracy: The accuracy is depended on the type of sensors used.
 The accuracy of the sensor is measured in terms of detecting the change in the movement.

 - Hysteresis: (Reference 2).
 If the relationship between the input and the output of the certain sensor is almost linear, the non-linearity error should be minimum.

 - Saturation: The maximum operating range for a sensor should be defined inside a specific space that only the changes in the background are not detected.

 - Repeatability: Under similar conditions, the error associated with the repeatability should be low enough so that the sensor should detect the hand movement every time.

 - Resolution: It should be small enough to detect the minute changes in hand movements.

 **Sensor Characteristic - Dynamic Behavior:**

 - Frequency Response: It is the measure of the output signal of a control system with respect to the changes due to the movement.
 The response is used to measure the dynamic response of a system.
 (Reference 2)

 - Phase Shift: Phase Shift should be low enough to have a stable voltage response.
 If the phase shift is too high, it reduces the phase marginal value of the system and can result in unstable system response.
 (Reference 2)

 - Resonant frequency: It is the frequency at which the sensor’s output signal increases considerably.
 The signals which behave linearly, first-order systems do not resonate.
 (Reference 2).
 For the project, Resonant frequency differs with respect to the types of sensors.

 ### 2.2 Sensors used

 ![](images/image9.png)

 Figure 4: Description of Photosensitive Light Sensor Module

 Photosensitive Light Sensor (LM393) works through the light dependent resistor (LDR).
 LDR is a semiconductor device that changes its electrical resistance depending on the presence of light, its resistance can reach several thousand Ohms in the dark, while only a few hundreds of Ohms in the light.
 According to Figure 4, when ambient light intensity does not reach the threshold value, the module DO port output high; when the ambient light intensity exceeds a set threshold, the D0 output low; digital outputs D0 can be directly connected with the microcontroller through the microcontroller to detect high and low, thereby detecting the light intensity changes in the environment.